moby/moby/docs/installation/debian.md

          $ apt-get purge lxc-docker*
          $ apt-get purge docker.io*

+ 4. Update package information, ensure that APT works with the `https` method, and that CA certificates are installed.

+         $ apt-get update
+         $ apt-get install apt-transport-https ca-certificates

- 4. Add the new `gpg` key.
+ 5. Add the new `GPG` key.

          $ apt-key adv --keyserver hkp://p80.pool.sks-keyservers.net:80 --recv-keys 58118E89F3A912897C070ADBF76221572C52609D

- 5. Open the `/etc/apt/sources.list.d/docker.list` file in your favorite editor.
+ 6. Open the `/etc/apt/sources.list.d/docker.list` file in your favorite editor.

      If the file doesn't exist, create it.

- 6. Remove any existing entries.
+ 7. Remove any existing entries.

- 7. Add an entry for your Debian operating system.
+ 8. Add an entry for your Debian operating system.

      The possible entries are: